CodeJSong/Multivariate-Functional-Sparse-Model/mfgsparse_pkg/README.md

 GMD algorithms to compute multivariate functional gropu elastic net
+Ali Mazharnia & Jun Song, UNC Charlotte

 ### 1. Install the package from GitHub
 This package is a (heavily) modified version of ``gglasso``